RetroReversing/retroReversing/categories/consoles/GameBoy.md

 {% include link-to-other-site.html url="https://en.wikipedia.org/wiki/Category:Game_Boy_Color-only_games" description="Wikipedia has compiled an excellent list of games that have never been re-released and thus need a Game Boy Color to be able to play" image="/public/consoles/Nintendo Game Boy Color.png" title="List of Game Boy Color exclusives"  %}

 ## The Ultimate Gameboy Talk (hardware specs etc)
+The 8-bit Game Boy was sold between 1989 and 2003, but its architecture more closely resembles machines from the early 1980s, like the Commodore 64 or the NES.

+This talk attempts to communicate "everything about the Game Boy" to the listener, including its internals and quirks, as well as the tricks that have been used by games and modern demos, reviving once more the spirit of times when programmers counted clock cycles and hardware limitations were seen as a challenge.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HyzD8pNlpwI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---